All major tax inventives and subsidies you need to be aware of when starting a business in France.

 How to legally optimize and secure the Innovation tax credit (CII)?

-The company has to submit evidence attesting the reality of their innovative programs.
+The company has to submit evidence attesting the reality of its innovative programs.
 This submission takes the form of a write-up laid out according to the requirements of the Oslo Manual.

-The innovation tax credit and other taxes incentives
+The innovation tax credit and other tax incentives

 The status can be accumulated with all other tax incentives, especially the CIR, the Video-Game tax credit and the Young Innovative Statut (JEI).
 For further information on this, please look up tax credits – what you need to know.